 Mrs. De Boer

 Michelle De BoerElementary PE and High School Spanish TeacherWhere are you from?
 Picture four-wheelers, mud-pies, bare feet and messy hair and you will picture my childhood (some things haven't changed).
 I grew up on a small family orchard just up the valley in Wapato, WA.
 We lived within a mile of both sets of my grandparents.
 My husband Dan and I met while working in a warehouse three miles from my home.
 Dan grew up in Zillah and attended Sunnyside Christian.
-Now we live in Outlook within 20 minutes from our families and have three kids of our own.
-We have Isaac, Natalie and Eli who will be in 5th, 3rd and 1st grade, respectively.
+Now we live in Outlook within 20 minutes from our families and have three kids, all of them attending SCS.
 What was your school like growing up?
 I attended the Wapato school system and it was a good experience for me - I have always loved school.
 I was in bi-lingual classes for 1st-2nd grade and surrounded by a variety of cultures there which I believe developed a love for language.
 From sports to clubs, I was active in anything I could get my hands on.
 With a graduating class of 125, we were bigger than Sunnyside Christian, but we were still a small community and I appreciated that.
 I attended EWU for a year and ultimately graduated from WSU.
 Why are you excited to teach Spanish and PE?
 Ever since I can remember, Spanish has intrigued me and I have always been physically active.
 God knows my heart and prepared me for these two positions.
 Change and variety are my spices of life and these both offer those in their own unique ways.
 What do you like to do when you aren't teaching?
 When I am not teaching, I enjoy exercising, reading, crafting, gardening and hopping in our van to visit friends around the state.
 What's your favorite Bible verse and why?
 To pin down a favorite Bible verse is nearly impossible - so many verses touch me in different ways for different reasons.
 However, my first verse I memorized as a Christian was, "I have hidden your word in my heart so that I might not sin against you," Psalm 119:11.
 This verse to me is a springboard for my faith, I was reminded God does work in me while I seek Him out, it is a two-way relationship.
 What's your favorite snack?
 Who can pinpoint a favorite snack?
 Leftovers?
 Pico de gallo?
 Good farm fresh fruit?
 Chocolate chip cookies?
 I have never been able to answer the age-old question, "If you were stranded on a desert island and could bring one food, what would you bring?"

 Our classes use the follwing McDougal Littell Textbooks as our primary resources.